p100mma/hcrs_omics/README.md

   	Rscript --no-save metalogs.R 70

 We have used an HPC system to run this part in parallel.
+To run sequentially through the docker image provided, one can execute `run_metalogs.script` (it might take 20-30 minutes that way):
+	./run_metalogs.script

 Experiment II:
 - `BRCA_nPC.R` - should be run with command line argument ranging from 2 to 5: